cyldg/Federated-Generative-Prompt-Tuning/README.md

 # Federated-Generative-Prompt-Tuning
-This repo is the official implementation of "Fed-GPT: A Privacy-Preserving Federated Prompt Tuning Framework for Cross-Hospital Disease Diagnosis in Low-Resource Settings"
+This repo is the official implementation of "Fed-GPT: A Federated Prompt Tuning Framework for Cross-Hospital Disease Diagnosis in Low-Resource Settings"

 ## Abstract
-While federated medical AI has significantly improved medical data privacy preservation in cross-hospital collaborations, it still faces several challenges, including communication overhead, data scarcity, and heterogeneity.
-Foundation models (FMs) have emerged as a promising solution for their strong transfer potential in medical AI.
-Here, we propose a federated generative prompt tuning framework (Fed-GPT) to facilitate privacy-preserving collaborative disease diagnosis.
-Unlike the traditional federated model training, Fed-GPT enables cross-hospital prompt generator training, which realizes both communication-efficient global aggregation and local training on low-resource heterogeneous data by exploiting the power of FMs.
-The trained prompt generator could provide customized prompts for each patient’s medical sample, which assist FMs with personalized disease diagnosis.
-In addition, model inversion attacks fail to efficiently reconstruct input samples in Fed-GPT, representing a patient’s privacy guarantee.
-Extensive experimental results demonstrate that Fed-GPT outperforms baseline and full fine-tuning methods for cross-hospital disease diagnosis, particularly in low-resource settings.
+Federated medical AI revolutionizes the coordination of cross-hospital medical data, while communication cost, data scarcity and heterogeneity still limit its application in practical scenarios.
+The emergence of foundation models (FMs) provides an opportunity to address these challenges due to their excellent generalization ability and efficient adaptation to different downstream tasks.
+Here, we present Fed-GPT, a general and efficient federated prompt tuning framework for cross-hospital disease diagnosis in low-resource settings.
+Unlike traditional federated learning approaches, Fed-GPT collaboratively trains a prompt generator that leverages the power of FMs to achieve communication-efficient global aggregation and robust local adaptation.
+The trained prompt generator produces customized prompts for each patient sample, thereby enabling  personalized disease diagnosis.
+Across polyp and prostate segmentation tasks, Fed-GPT achieves 93.46% and 93.97% average dice similarity while reducing 92.8% trainable params compared to the traditional FedAvg method.
+Our method achieves faster convergence on both classification and segmentation tasks, and consistently outperforms baseline methods across various low-resource scenarios.
+Fed-GPT facilitates personalized cross-hospital disease diagnosis with minimal communication overhead, achieving precise AI-assisted diagnostics even in resource-limited clinical settings.

 ## Acknowledgement